 Obesity surgery abroad uses three basic methods:

 - Restrictive method.
 It reduces the volume of the stomach, so a patient simply eats less.
-This group of surgeries includes placement of an intragastric balloon, sleeve gastrectomy, and gastric banding.
+This group of surgeries includes placing an intragastric balloon, sleeve gastrectomy, and gastric banding.

 - Malabsorptive method.
-It disrupts digestion of the consumed food, so a patient does not receive calories.
+It disrupts the food's digestion, so a patient does not receive calories.
 Being not the first-line option, this group of surgeries includes biliopancreatic diversion.

 - Combined method.
-Gastric bypass reduces volume of the stomach and suppresses absorption of nutrients in the intestine.
+Gastric bypass reduces the stomach volume and suppresses the absorption of nutrients in the intestine.

 Surgeons give preference to endoscopic and minimally invasive interventions.
 Such surgeries are associated with fewer complications and a more smooth postoperative period.

 As more sparing options, weight-loss devices may be used.
-These are electrical stimulation systems that block nerve signals from the stomach to the brain and gastric emptying systems that simply drain a consumed food out of the stomach.
+These electrical stimulation systems block nerve signals from the stomach to the brain and gastric emptying systems that simply drain consumed food out of the stomach.

 Leading hospitals and prices for treatment